syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 Grid provides an ability to expand or collapse grouped rows using [groupExpandAll](../../api/grid/#groupexpandall) and [groupCollapseAll](../../api/grid/#groupcollapseall) methods respectively.

-In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is added to expand or collapse grouped rows.
+In the following example, the [EJ2 Toggle Switch Button](../../switch/getting-started) control is added to expand or collapse grouped rows.
 When the switch is toggled, the [change](../../api/switch/#change) event is triggered and the `groupExpandAll` and `groupCollapseAll` methods are called to expand or collapse grouped rows.

 {% if page.publishingplatform == "typescript" %}